A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

 \begin{remark} We remark that our new techniques also provide a way to analyze the stability of number detection for sources with multi-cluster patterns.
 Our former method (also the only one we know of) for analyzing the stability of number detection cannot handle such cases.
 The technique here is the first known method that can tackle the issue.
 But since the current paper focuses on understanding the resolution limits in the super-resolution, the multi-cluster case is out of scope and we leave it as a future work. \end{remark}

 We now present the proof of Theorem \ref{thm:upperboundnumberlimithm0}.
-The problem being essentially a nonlinear approximation problem where we have to optimize the approximation over the coupled factors: source number $k$, source locations $\hat y_j$'s and amplitudes $\hat a_j$'s.
-This is indeed a very complicated problem.
-In \cite{liu2021theorylse}, we have analyzed for the first time its stability by developing an approximation theory in the Vandermonde space at the cost of many efforts.
-Here, taking advantage of the location-amplitude identities, we can prove it in a rather simple and direct way.
-It takes only three pages, while the previous proof in \cite{liu2021theorylse} extends over several tens of pages in different papers.
-This shows the power of the location-amplitude identities.
-Moreover, since it is a simple method, revealing what happened in the number detection problem, the bound here is nearly optimal for the super-resolution problem (difficult to be substantially improved).
-This also means the result of \cite{liu2021theorylse} is also very good and that the method used there does not invoke much amplification in the estimation, even if it looks complex.
+The problem is essentially a nonlinear approximation problem where we have to optimize the approximation over the coupled factors: source number $d$, source locations $\what y_j$'s, and amplitudes $\what a_j$'s.
+Here, by leveraging the location-amplitude identities, we prove it in a rather simple and direct way.